Dr Kotryna Temcinaite, Senior Research Communications Manager at Breast Cancer Now, responded to a new study looking at breast pain and breast cancer.

-Dr Kotryna Temcinaite, Senior Research Communications Manager Breast Cancer Now, said:
+Dr Kotryna Temcinaite, Senior Research Communications Manager at Breast Cancer Now, said:

-*The number of people starting their first treatment for breast cancer under the 31 day wait from decision to treat between March 2020 and December 2021 (compared to data from the same months in 2019/20) in England.
+- The number of people starting their first treatment for breast cancer under the 31-day wait from decision to treat between March 2020 and December 2021 (compared to data from the same months in 2019 to 2020) in England.
 Calculated using Monthly Provider Based Data and Summaries, Cancer Waiting Times, NHS England.